VSTOPIA/JS-Live-API/docs/01-Getting Started.md

 ![Max js object](https://adammurray.link/max-for-live/js-in-live/getting-started/max-js-object.png)

 3. Lock the patch (either click the lock icon in the lower left or type `command+E`/`ctrl+E`).
-4. Double click the `js` object to open Max’s JavaScript editor.
+4. Double click the <code class="max-object">js</code> object to open Max’s JavaScript editor.
 5. When the JavaScript editor window opens, save the file with the same `{filename}.js` you typed into the object box.
 Save it in the same folder as the Max device.
 By default, the Save dialog should prefill the desired filename:

 ![Saving the js file](https://adammurray.link/max-for-live/js-in-live/getting-started/saving-the-js-file.png)